AdobeDocs/workfront.en/help/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-proofs.md

  <li value="7">(Optional) Type a comment in the <span class="bold">Updates</span> area.</li>
  <li value="8"> <p>Click <span class="bold">Upload</span>.</p> <p>The document appears in the Documents area in the plugin and the desktop app.</p> <note type="important">
    Users must have access to the
-   <em>Desktop Proofing Viewer</em> to review and approve interactive proofs.
+   <span>Desktop Proofing Viewer</span> to review and approve interactive proofs.
 For more information, see
    <a href="../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md" class="MCXref xref">Install the Desktop Proofing Viewer with Automatic Updates</a>.
   </note> </li>
 </ol>